industrial-petrinet-group/simulator-fsharp/README.md

 # Prototype Implementation
 ## Naive Type System
-Implemented a Naive type system for representing the petrinet (src/Simulator.fs)
+Implemented a Naive type system for representing the petrinet (src/Runtime.fs) Testing marking of the net and triggered transitions

 # Colour Sets implemented
 ## Simple